Funeral Directors Category: East of England

 The pair found the ideal premises in St. Matthew’s Street in September 2014; a funeral director’s business had been there for years, so the basics were in place, but the property had been neglected and was ready for a makeover.
 Five months later, and after huge investment of time, effort and money, Southgate and Roberts opened to the public in February 2015.

-Easy to find, on a main route in Ipswich, on the outside of the building is proudly proclaimed ‘Funeral Suite and Advice Centre’ – a perfect description of what Matt and Liam offer.
-The large windows mean that passers by can glance in and see a space that is warm and welcoming, completely unlike the old-fashioned funeral parlours still found in many towns.
+Easy to find, on a main route in Ipswich, on the outside of the building is proudly proclaimed ‘Funeral Suite and Advice Centre’ – a perfect description of what Southgate and Roberts offer.
+The large windows mean that passers-by can glance in and see a space that is warm and welcoming, completely unlike the old-fashioned funeral parlours still found in many towns.

 Inside, the immediate feeling is of entering a quality hotel reception.
 Comfortable leather chairs and a low coffee table await any visitors, and many former clients pop in to have a chat and a coffee as they pass.
 (The coffee is exceptionally good here, by the way.)

 An attractive oak clad curved wall displaying the signature S&R faces you as you enter, behind which is a comfortable room with sofas, where funeral arrangements can be made in privacy.
-Liam usually works at a desk in the corner of this room, while Matt has desk space in the reception area, but they swap over depending on who is looking after each family – whichever of the pair you first speak to will see the whole arrangement through to its conclusion, so you will have the complete and undivided attention of one of the owners throughout your experience with them.
+Liam usually works at a desk in the corner of this room, while Matt has desk space in the reception area, but they swap over depending on who is looking after each family.
+Since the summer of 2020, Liam and Matt have been joined by Darren Lucas, who has moved into a full time role as a trainee funeral director after working with the pair for years as a part time staff member.
+The premises are being expanded in 2022 to provide more space for members of the team to meet clients, but in the interim Liam, Matt and Darren all offer the same dedication to their work and whoever you first speak to will see the whole arrangement through to its conclusion.

-Opposite is the preparation area, impeccably kept and fully equipped with everything needed to care for the people in Matt and Liam’s care; the experience and attention to detail both have brought to this business is evident here.
+The behind-the-scenes preparation area is impeccably kept and fully equipped with everything needed to care for the people whose families have chosen Southgate & Roberts to look after them.
+The experience and attention to detail both Liam and Matt have brought to this business is evident here.
 Every person brought into their care is fully showered and has their hair washed and styled as they would normally wear it (a recent photograph is always requested to use for reference).
 Quality fridges offer space for larger people, every person has a pillow, and a flower is always placed with them.
 And people are referred to as Mr. or Mrs, never by their surname alone.
-They are cared for as if their family is standing beside Liam and Matt all of the time.
+They are cared for as if their family is standing beside the staff all of the time.

 Preparation of the people in their care is of paramount importance to both Liam and Matt, and they treat each person with reverence and respect.
 Matt is particularly skilled in restoring appearance with make up, and, alongside Julie Smith, the award winning embalmer employed by Southgate & Roberts, he works to ensure that everybody looked after by the company looks peaceful and completely recognisable for their families.